 The Sports Handle can be used with one or two hands, typically to cross-train other sports (hence the name), like golf, tennis, and baseball.
 You can also use it for cross-body movements, like wood choppers and single arm rear delt cable flies.
 Also try it for tricep kickbacks and hammer grip cable curls.

-The Pro Series D Cable Handle is for single-arm exercises, like pulls, curls, pushdowns, flies, side raises, front raises, or presses.
-Some D handles are nylon, although REP’s is durable stainless steel.
-The D handle is best for unilateral upper body exercises.
+The Pro Series D-handle is for single-arm exercises, like pulls, curls, pushdowns, flies, side raises, front raises, or presses.
+The D-handle is best for unilateral upper body exercises.
 It’s incredibly versatile, making it one of Kovac’s personal favorite attachments.

 There are two main tricep cable attachments, each with a unique function.
 Although these attachments are especially great for your tris, you can also use them in other ways (like biceps curls, rows, and face pulls).